ruromero/exhort/README.md

 - 403 - The token is not authorized
 - 429 - Rate limit exceeded
 - 500 - Server error

+## Model Cards

+These API endpoints provide security and safety metrics about Large Language Models coming from different sources together with recommendations that will help users make informed decisions about which LLM is more suitable to their needs and how to increase the security with the use of recommended guardrails.

+See [Model Cards Readme](docs/model-cards.md) for more details.

 ## Telemetry